elephantscale/es-training-new/Storytelling/slides/About-Storytelling-Class.md

    - Ask a lot of questions

- * This is a Deep Learning & Advanced Applications based on HuggingFace class
+ * This is a Storytelling with Data class
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students